;

 What can you do?

-• Ensure building layout/design limits the need to push, pull or carry equipment or loads (for example, good path design, floor surfaces, service lifts).
+• Ensure the layout/design limits the need to push, pull, or carry equipment or loads (for example, good path design, floor surfaces that allow goods to be moved directly to storage areas).

 • Ensure workers are not exposed to repetitive or high impact work for long periods of time.
 Consider job sharing or job rotation.